BYU-Hydroinformatics/baseflow/docs/index.md

 At the BYU Hydroinformatics Lab, we are committed to advancing the field of hydrology through innovative research and the development of cutting-edge tools and technologies.
 Our interdisciplinary approach enables us to collaborate with experts in engineering, computer science, environmental science, and policy to tackle pressing issues such as climate change, water scarcity, and ecosystem preservation.

+## **History of the Package**
+This project is a continuation and enhancement of the [original baseflow repository](https://github.com/xiejx5/baseflow), which implements various baseflow separation methods.
+Our project builds upon the foundation laid by [Xie et al. (2020)](https://doi.org/10.1016/j.jhydrol.2020.124628).

+We aim to extend the functionality of the original baseflow package by adding new features and improvements, ensuring it remains up-to-date with the latest developments in baseflow separation techniques.

+***Citation***

+- Xie, J., Liu, X., Jasechko, S., Berghuijs, W. R., Wang, K., Liu, C., Reichstein, M., Jung, M., & Koirala, S. (2024).
+Majority of global river flow sustained by groundwater.
+Nature Geoscience, 17(8), 770–777. https://doi.org/10.1038/s41561-024-01483-5
+- Xie, J., Liu, X., Wang, K., Yang, T., Liang, K., & Liu, C. (2020).
+Evaluation of typical methods for baseflow separation in the contiguous United States.
+Journal of Hydrology, 583, 124628. https://doi.org/10.1016/j.jhydrol.2020.124628

 ## **Documentation Overview**
 The baseflow documentation provides comprehensive guides and examples to help you get started with baseflow separation.
 It includes: